 Applied Office can help your employees make the most of your Microsoft Exchange Server, and work closely with your IT department to communicate policies and procedures to your staff.

 Training on Microsoft Outlook is available in the following versions:

-This special offer applies to every on-site class that you schedule prior to March 1, 2013, with the class occurring any time between April and December, 2013.
+This special offer applies to every on-site class that you schedule prior to June 1, 2019, with the class occurring any time before December 31, 2019.

 Get out your calendar and plan your training for the year because you're about to save big!
 Contact David to get started.

 Check out the upcoming line-up of public classes in Stockton, CA, or schedule a class at your own office for flat-rate pricing.

 This beginning class on Microsoft Outlook will cover all the basics, from your inbox to calendars, contacts, and tasks.
 Learn how to create a simple email, use the address book, set up your appointments, set reminder alerts for important items, configure an automatic signature for your outgoing emails, control junk mail, set a vacation message, and more.
 Bring questions for a brief Q&A session after the demonstration.
 (Recommended Time: 2 Hours)

 Controlling your inbox can be a daunting task with so many messages coming in.
 Learn how you can manage, organize, filter, and sort your messages using Outlook’s powerful organization features.
 A basic understanding of Outlook is recommended.
 (Recommended Time: 1 Hour)

 This class on composing and responding to email discusses the finer points of creating an email that gets your message across with tact and efficiency.
 Anyone who has ever sent an email that was misinterpreted or generated more questions than answers would benefit from taking this class.

 Supervisors will especially benefit from a discussion on not “managing from the inbox” and how to decide when email is the appropriate way to communicate.